Wagener

 Tree

-The tree is hardy (Downing), productive, and a very early bearer.
-It comes into bearing at an early age and so long as it remains healthy is a reliable cropper, yielding moderate to rather heavy crops biennially or nearly annually.
-In many cases it overbears so that the fruit does not all develop properly in size and color; under such circumstances it is a great advantage to thin the fruit, and to get best results the thinning should be done as early as June.
+The tree requires thinning to produce good-flavored fruit; when grown in the shade it is wanting in flavor (Downing); Elliott similarly notes it "requires free trimming, in order to produce large sized fruit abundantly."
+It comes into bearing at an early age and so long as it remains healthy it is a reliable cropper, yielding moderate to rather heavy crops biennially or nearly annually.
+In many cases it overbears so that the fruit does not all develop properly in size and color.
+Under such circumstances it is a great advantage to thin the fruit; to get best results the thinning should be done as early as June.
 Under favorable conditions the crop is pretty uniform in size, color, and quality.
-Downing notes that the tree requires thinning to produce good-flavored fruit, and that when grown in the shade it is wanting in flavor.
+Elliott calls it an "annual bearer."

 The tree is often short-lived, but some report that it is longer-lived when top-worked upon hardier and more vigorous stock such as Northern Spy, Baldwin, and Tolman Sweet.
-On account of its dwarfish form and habit of coming into bearing at an early age, it is recommended by some fruit growers as a filler to plant between the rows of longer-lived apple trees.
+On account of its dwarfish form and habit of coming into bearing at an early age it is recommended by some fruit growers as a filler to plant between the rows of longer-lived apple trees.
+Hedrick notes the trees overload, are short-lived, subject to blight, and, vigorous at first, become very weak in growth with advancing age — yet they bear annually and heavily and are hardy, making the variety a general favorite for planting as a filler between permanent trees.

 Fruit